 What Do We Require of You?

-Just send a short video (videos longer than 7-minutes will be automatically rejected) showcasing your exciting fast-growing startup with local or global market ambitions.
+Just send a short video (videos longer than 7-minutes will be automatically rejected) highlighting your exciting fast-growing startup with local or global market ambitions.
 Show us your field experience and provide us with an insight into how you execute your business strategy.
-We particularly encourage proposals for competitions from emerging areas or new technologies for ISV interdisciplinary topics to attract a significant cross-section of the group.
+We particularly encourage proposals for competitions from emerging areas or innovative technologies for ISV interdisciplinary topics to attract a significant cross-section of the group.

 We recognize that everyone is a gold medal winner in their own way, so we will strive to identify and highlight the different unique skill sets exhibited in the various submissions.
 The criteria used to judge the videos will be based on whether there is a story narration, the clarity in flow of thoughts, the audience’s reaction, visual appeal, overall impression of the narrative, how compelling is the idea and finally, attention to detail.